 We have been neither a defendant in a criminal action nor the subject of a civil or regulatory enforcement proceeding, prosecuted by a U.S. governmental authority based on our provision of products and solutions to the cannabis industry.
 Furthermore, we believe that Section 230 provides immunity from civil and state criminal liability to internet service provider intermediaries in the United States, such as us, for content provided on their platforms that they did not create or develop.
 We do not create or develop the information that appears on our clients' listing pages and other advertising placements, although our moderation teams may take down a client's information if it breaches our listing restrictions or admonish consumers who post reviews that violate our community terms of use (which, for example, prohibit profanity and racism).
 We do author and edit certain original content that appears in other sections of our website, such as WM News and WM Learn.
-All of these sections are general news and information about Section 230, see the sections entitled "Business-Overview" and "Risk Factors-Risks Related to our Business and Industry."
+All of these sections are general news and information, and none of these sections are advertisements for, or listing pages of, cannabis businesses.
+For additional information about Section 230, see the sections entitled "Business-Overview" and "Risk Factors-Risks Related to our Business and Industry."